Unique Gifts for Your Dying Loved One to Bring Comfort and Make Their Last Days Truly Special

 There’s nothing quite like the love of an animal to elevate your mood.
 When someone is very ill and in long-term care, they may miss the companionship of a beloved family pet.
 Even those who were not pet owners many enjoy petting or cuddling a fuzzy friend.

-Pet therapy for hospice care has been shown to reduce anxiety and stress, lower blood pressure, and even help with depression.
-While you do want to check with the facility in question, you should consider bringing the family pet in for a visit with your loved one, if only for a short time.
+Pet therapy for hospice care has been shown to reduce anxiety and stress, lower blood pressure and even help with depression3.
+While you will want to check with the facility in question, you should consider bringing the family pet in for a visit with your loved one, even if only for a short time.

 There are few things more powerful than a photograph of someone you love.
 After all, a picture is worth a thousand words.
-One gift option you might not immediately consider is combining a favored photograph with a small keepsake like a pendant or bracelet.
+One gift option combines a favored photograph with a small keepsake like a pendant or bracelet.

 Photo-engraving specifically can immortalize a favorite family portrait into a much smaller, portable keepsake that won’t fade or tear over time.
 It’s a fantastic way to create a small memorial that you can take with you anywhere.
 Even better, photo-engraved keepsakes come in multiple shapes and sizes, giving you even more options to choose from.

-Photo engraved jewelry can perfectly replicate a beloved image onto a small metal keepsake they can even in a small space.
-If you’d like something timeless and ornate, you may want to consider a piece like this Engraved Circle Gold Plated Pendant.
+Photo engraved jewelry can perfectly replicate a loved ones image onto a small metal keepsake, and the resulting image is available in black and white grayscale or full color.
+Consider a piece like this engraved circle gold-plated pendant if you want something timeless and ornate.
 It combines a beautiful 14k gold plated finish with a raised edge of clear crystals to give your special photo a distinguished touch.

 9. WATCH THEIR FAVORITE MOVIE

-You don’t necessarily need to spend your quality time talking, especially when someone is in hospice care.
+You don’t necessarily need to spend your quality time talking, especially when someone is terminally ill.
 They may not even be able to spend much time in conversation, depending on their diagnosis and condition.

 For some people, film and television bring comfort, especially old favorites.
 Watching a beloved film is an experience you can share.
 What about finding a boxed set of their favorite television series or film franchise?
 That provides hours of entertainment that they can watch, repeat, and share in the experience with others.